Ayfri/Kore/website/src/jsMain/resources/markdown/doc/Creating_A_Datapack.md

 This will print out the following message:

 ```
-The pack format of the other pack is different from the current one.
+The pack format range of the other pack is different from the current one.
 This may cause issues.
-Format: current: 40 other: 50.
+Format range: current: 40..40 other: 50..50.
 ```

 It also checks for `supportedFormats` and warns if the other pack is not supported.